ariesgun/CarND_Behaviour_Cloning/README.md

 26924/26924 [==============================] - 75s 3ms/step - loss: 0.0129 - val_loss: 0.0222
 ```

-After this training, the car is able to stay in the track [first](run2.mp4).
+Although the validation loss is higher than the training loss indicating over fitting, at the end the car is able to stay in the track.
+The video can be found [here](run2.mp4)